 In Rome five women were injured when terrorists attacked a left-wing radio station on Tuesday (9 January).

-In Rome five women were injured when terrorists attacked a left-wing radio station on Tuesday (9 January).
+Background: In Rome five women were injured when terrorists attacked a left-wing radio station on Tuesday (9 January).
 Responsibility has been claimed by a group of right-wing extremists.
 The attack is the latest in a series of acts of political violence which have hit Rome in the last few days.

 SYNOPSIS: After the attack newsmen rushed to the studios of Radio Citta Futura, in the Eastern part of the city.
 The station is one of many which have been established in Italy in recent years.
 Five housewives were taking part in a studio discussion when masked gunmen burst in, setting fire to the building and shooting at the women from close range.
 Fire engines were soon on the scene to put out the blaze.

 Responsibility for the raid has been claimed by the neo-fascist Armed Revolutionary Nucleus.
 Last week the group fire-bombed a left-wing bookshop crowded with customers and children.